shriarul5273/OpenRAG/README.md

 ## Embeddings & Vector Store

-`openrag.embeddings.QwenEmbeddingBackend` wraps LangChain's HuggingFace embeddings so that Qwen models can be enabled by setting `use_model=True`.
+`openrag.embeddings.QwenEmbeddingBackend` wraps LangChain's HuggingFace embeddings so that model embeddings can be enabled by setting `use_model=True`.
 By default, a deterministic hash backend keeps tests fast and offline friendly. `ChromaEmbeddingStore` manages persistence and similarity search, defaulting to an in-memory client unless a `persist_directory` is provided.

 ## Retrieval & Generation